5-star/plugin.video.last_played/README.md

 Settings:
 ---------
-Number of lines: How many lines to display on screen<br />
-Single List: Shows everything on a single list, no matter what or where is was played<br />
-Group by Type: Display on separate groups Movies, Shows, Videos, etc<br />
-Group by Source: Display separate groups for each addon used to play<br />
-Number of lines on top: If grouping is active, display before the groups some of the last played movies or shows<br />
-Show Date: Display for each item the date when it was played<br />
-Show Time: Display time of play<br />
+Number of lines: How many lines to display on screen Single List: Shows everything on a single list, no matter what or where is was played Group by Type: Display on separate groups Movies, Shows, Videos, etc Group by Source: Display separate groups for each addon used to play Number of lines on top: If grouping is active, display before the groups some of the last played movies or shows Show Date: Display for each item the date when it was played Show Time: Display time of play
-Play History at 5 Star Movies: The play history can be viewed privately on the www.5star.movies site<br />
-Custom Path: Location of non-library play history.
-Point all devices to the same location to synch non-library history<br />
-Enable Debug: Display an extra menu option allowing to clear the full list, and logs information to help solve eventual errors<br />
+Play History at 5 Star Movies: The play history can be viewed privately on the www.5star.movies site Custom Path: Location of non-library play history.
+Point all devices to the same location to synch non-library history Enable Debug: Display an extra menu option allowing to clear the full list, and logs information to help solve eventual errors

 Installation
 ------------